wabbit-corp/repo-template/legal/cla/v1.0.0/CLA.md

  * Section 7 (Consideration)
  * Section 10 (Indemnification and Liability Limitations)

-#### 12.4.
-Wabbit Corporation's Right to Terminate
+#### 12.4. {{ company_short_name }}'s Right to Terminate
-Wabbit Corporation reserves the right to terminate this Agreement if you breach any material term of this Agreement and fail to cure such breach within 30 days of being notified in writing of the breach.
+{{ company_short_name }} reserves the right to terminate this Agreement if you breach any material term of this Agreement and fail to cure such breach within 30 days of being notified in writing of the breach.

 #### 12.5.
 No Refund or Compensation
 Upon termination, you will not be entitled to any refund or compensation for Contributions made prior to termination.

 ### 13. Amendments and Versioning

-This Agreement is version 1.0.
-Wabbit Corporation may release new versions of this Agreement.
-You are bound by the version of the Agreement in effect at the time of your Contribution.
-Wabbit Corporation reserves the right to terminate agreements under old versions at any time, requiring contributors to sign the latest version to continue contributing.
+This Agreement is version 1.0. {{ company_short_name }} may release new versions of this Agreement.
+You are bound by the version of the Agreement in effect at the time of your Contribution. {{ company_short_name }} reserves the right to terminate agreements under old versions at any time, requiring contributors to sign the latest version to continue contributing.

 ### 14. Dispute Resolution